 Back and forth

-There might be a time during your build when things are too crazy to stay there – which is what happened to us for a few weeks when they knocked a few walls down.
-Luckily we could crash at my mum’s place, but she’s about a 45min drive away so the commute each day to and from school for the older two kids was a real pain.
+There might be a time during your build when things are simply too crazy to stay there – which is what happened to us for a few weeks when they knocked a few walls down.
+Luckily we could crash at my Mum’s place, but she’s about a 45 minute drive away so the commute each day to and from school for the older two kids was a real pain.
 And again, we had no idea where any of our belongings were or whether the cat had run away back at home.